 It continues to happen irregularly at various points if you fail to press the button to trigger the in-flight cinematic, which it interprets in such ways as failing to notice certain important things like Trinity missiles, thus resulting in mission failure.
 The game will reload if you fail, but not let you fail a second time.
 Most of the time (25 out of 29), nothing significant will happen.

 Private Military Contractors: Averted.
 You're part of both the United States Air Force and a NATO task force.
-This is the first game in the series that doesn't assign point values to targets or requires you to earn money to buy new planes.
+This is the first game in the series that doesn't assign point values to targets or require you to earn money to buy new planes.
 The planes are given to you before each mission.
 Mobius 1, Wardog Squadon, and Garuda Squadron all worked for their governments, and even they still had to buy their own weapons.

 Remixed Level: Mission 14, "Home Front" is 50% identical to mission 01 "Nightmare", except that, of course, Bishop doesn't die in it.